stadium-software/repeater-datagrid/README.md

 2. Create the *Click* Event Handler
 3. In the *Click* Event Handler, you have access to all the controls in that *Repeater* row in the *Controls* group in the properties dropdown

-**Example shows how to access the ID.Label Text Property in a CLICK event handler**
+**Example shows how to access the ID.Label Text Property in a EditImage.Click event handler**

 ![](images/AccessColumnValues.png)